 Denver-based SM Energy Co. is marketing all of its properties in the Anadarko Basin, including its Granite Wash interests.
-The sale of the gas-weighted assets is part of normal high-grading activities, the company said Wednesday.
-Proceeds could be spent in the Permian Basin or in the Eagle Ford Shale, analysts speculated Wednesday.
+The sale of the gas-weighted assets is part of normal high-grading activities, the company said.
+Proceeds could be spent in the Permian Basin or in the Eagle Ford Shale, analysts speculated last week.

 The marketing process is expected to take six months.
 Production from the assets represents slightly more than 9,000 boe/d (75% natural gas), which was about 8% of the company’s first quarter production.
 The Anadarko Basin assets include about 56,000 net mineral acres.

 Analysts at Tudor, Pickering, Holt & Co. said last week it was “good to see [the] company monetizing [its] noncore portfolio given [its] diversity of asset base…Potential Permian [Basin activity] acceleration comes to mind.”